Skip To Main Content

 5. Plan for the Worst

-There are so many factors in crisis situations that you can’t control.
+There are so many factors in a crisis that you can’t control.
 However, you, the leader of the crisis team, can do two things proactively:

-• Determine who should be on the crisis team: Identify people who can think on their feet, understand confidentiality, do well under stress, and have proven skills and experience dealing with tense situations.
+• Determine who should be on the crisis team: Identify people who do well under stress and have proven skills and experience dealing with tense situations.

 • Develop a written crisis plan that identifies: the most likely crisis scenarios, team members and contact information, school spokesperson, possible outside resources, communication methods to be used, and basic templates of constituent communication that can be edited to fit the situation.